ContainerSSH/ContainerSSH/README.md

 ## Running

-You can run the containerssh server using the following command line:
+You can run the ContainerSSH server using the following command line:

 ```
 ./containerssh --config your/config-file.yaml